VOLTTRON/volttron/README.md

      list of agent pairs for each remote instance you would like to add.

    b.
-On the client node create a user with username set to server instance's agent name ( (instance-name)-RPCCallee ) and allow the      shovel access to the virtual host of the server node.
-Similarly, on the server node, create a user with username set to client       instance's agent name ( (instance-name)-RPCCaller ) and allow the shovel access to the virtual host of the client node.
+On the caller node create a user with username set to callee instance's agent name ( (instance-name)-RPCCallee ) and allow the      shovel access to the virtual host of the callee node.
+Similarly, on the callee node, create a user with username set to caller       instance's agent name ( (instance-name)-RPCCaller ) and allow the shovel access to the virtual host of the caller node.

         ```sh
         cd $RABBITMQ_HOME